NVIDIA/gpu-monitoring-tools/README.md

 ### NVML Samples
 Three [samples](https://github.com/NVIDIA/gpu-monitoring-tools/blob/master/bindings/go/samples/nvml/README.md) are included to demonstrate how to use the NVML API.

+## DCGM Go Bindings

+[NVIDIA Data Center GPU Manager (DCGM)](https://developer.nvidia.com/data-center-gpu-manager-dcgm) is a set of tools for managing and monitoring NVIDIA GPUs in cluster environments.
+It's a low overhead tool suite that performs a variety of functions on each host system including active health monitoring, diagnostics, system validation, policies, power and clock management, group configuration and accounting.

+DCGM go bindings makes administering and monitoring containerized GPU applications easy.

+### DCGM Samples

+DCGM can be run in different modes, seven [samples](https://github.com/NVIDIA/gpu-monitoring-tools/blob/master/bindings/go/samples/dcgm/README.md) and a [REST API](https://github.com/NVIDIA/gpu-monitoring-tools/blob/master/bindings/go/samples/dcgm/restApi/README.md) are included for showing how to use the DCGM API and run it in different modes.

 ## DCGM exporter

 GPU metrics exporter for [Prometheus](https://prometheus.io/) leveraging [NVIDIA Data Center GPU Manager (DCGM)](https://developer.nvidia.com/data-center-gpu-manager-dcgm) is a simple shell script that starts nv-hostengine, reads GPU metrics every 1 second and converts it to a standard Prometheus format.